Desmond FitzGerald (CIA officer): CIA

+In 1964 Fitzgerald came into conflict with Secretary of Defense Robert McNamara over McNamara's demand for quantified information from Vietnam.

 In June 1965, Fitzgerald was selected as Deputy Director of Plans, responsible for worldwide collection of foreign intelligence.
 Fitzgerald supervised the increase in personnel assigned to South Vietnam to support military operations.
 In one instance he asked Edgar Applewhite to attack Ramparts magazine as part of the CIA's Cold War strategy.
 Applewhite claimed he used "dirty tricks" and blackmail to harm the magazine's business.

 Later, Fitzgerald worked on the CIA's accurate prediction of the outbreak of the Six-Day War in the Middle East between Egypt and Israel.